Updated 6 September 2021

 The capital of the United Arab Emirates, Abu Dhabi, has reopened for international travels.
 But while tourists and residents alike are permitted to enter Abu Dhabi, strict measures extending to PCR tests and quarantine are currently in effect.
 It’s worth noting that these measures also apply to travellers from neighboring Dubai.

-However, if you are travelling to Abu Dhabi from a country on the green list, you would not need to serve quarantine.
+However, if you are travelling to Abu Dhabi from a country on the green list or if you are fully vaccinated, you would not need to serve quarantine.
 The following is the full list of green countries, regions and territories allowed entry into Abu Dhabi.

 Green List UAE